bolt/forms/docs/handlers/save_to_contenttype.md

 Create a form and save it to a ContentType
 ==========================================

-Scroll down to `contact:` where you'll find the configuration for the default contact form.

-To create a new form and store submissions in a Bolt ContentType, add a new key to the yaml file, along with the options for the new form.
+To create a new form and store submissions in a Bolt ContentType, first create a new form.
 For example, create a file `quotation.yaml` in the folder `config/extensions/bolt-boltforms`:

 ```yaml
 # config/extensions/bolt-boltforms/quotation.yaml